One sentence in. A shipped site out.

 A short sentence about your idea.
 "AI tool for travel agents that drafts itineraries" works fine.

-It works out what kind of site you need, what pages, what to say first.
+It works out what kind of site you need, what pages, and what to say first.

 It writes the site, picks a clean layout, drafts headlines, and wires up a contact form.